Patrick Bantamoi: International career

 In 2003, Bantamoi was chosen as the first-choice goalkeeper for Sierra Leone's under-17 squad both at the African U-17 Championship in Swaziland, where the Leone Stars achieved their best result ever by reaching the final (eventually lost to Cameroon), and the FIFA U-17 World Championship in Finland, where they finished last in their group, having collected just one point from a 3-3 draw against Spain, and were consequently eliminated from the tournament.

 Despite being eligible both for Sierra Leone and Finland (having obtained its citizenship), Bantamoi never won a senior international cap, neither with the former country, nor with the latter.
-However, he received a call-up for the Leone Stars in 2014, when he featured on the bench in both the matches against Cameroon (on October 10 and 15, respectively), regarding the qualification round to the 2015 African Cup of Nations in Equatorial Guinea.
+However, he received a call-up for the Leone Stars in 2014, when he featured on the bench in both the matches against Cameroon (on 10 and 15 October, respectively), regarding the qualification round to the 2015 African Cup of Nations in Equatorial Guinea.